 Studies show that muscles’ elevated sensitivity to protein lasts at least 24 hours after exercising so whether you have that protein shake straight after your HIIT class or at your next main meal, the muscle protein synthesis will still happen.
 Don’t worry too much about protein timing–just make sure you’re getting a good amount of protein over the course of the day from a variety of whole food sources.

 The daily recommended intake is 0.36 grams of protein per pound of body weight, although protein needs vary based on age, activity level, pregnancy, health conditions, etc. As with everything in life, moderation is key!
 The Goldilocks principle certainly applies to protein intake: not too much, not too little, just right.

 Too little protein can cause wonky blood sugar and loss of lean body mass, while too much can cause your body to convert the protein you’re eating into excess blood sugar through a process called gluconeogenesis.
 I suggest shooting for between 40 and 70 grams of protein per day, depending on your lean body mass.

-- Smoothie – 1 scoop of collagen or whey protein powder, a handful of greens, 1/2 cup of berries, 1 tablespoon of almond butter or ½ avocado, almond or coconut milk, plus a dash of cinnamon.
-Or try this one.
+Smoothie – 1 scoop of collagen or whey protein powder, a handful of greens, 1/2 cup of berries, 1 tablespoon of almond butter or ½ avocado, almond or coconut milk, plus a dash of cinnamon.
+Or try one of these smoothie recipes.